Electoral Palace, Trier: Interior south wing

 The famous Rococo staircase is the main reason why the south wing was not demolished in its entirety.
 Despite severe war damage, the precious stair is still in situ and was restored after WW II.
 The stucco on the walls of the staircase was added around 1906, because the originals were lost since early 19th. century.
-The paintings on the walls and on the ceilings of the staircaise and the next room are no historical remains, they were added in the 1970s.
+The paintings on the walls and on the ceilings of the staircase and the next room are no historical remains, they were added in the 1970s.

 Palace garden

 Since the early 20th century the former palace gardens have been open to the public.
 A notable feature are the garden statues by Ferdinand Tietz.
 Some of the more frivolous ones seem at odds with the former ecclesiastic purpose of the palace.